tranvansang/express-transformer/README.md

 Otherwise, you can publish your own plugin to a separate package and add it with `addTransformerPlugin`.

 When writing a plugin, please keep in mind that the input value can be anything.
-It is extremely recommended that you should check the input value type via `typeof` or `instanceof` in the plugin, if you are going to publish it.
+It is extremely recommended that you should check the input value type via `typeof` or `instanceof` in the plugin, if you are going to publish it for general uses.

 Side note: even if you overwrite methods (like `.message()` and `.transform()`), the core function is still protected and unaffected.